Scott Hairston: Washington Nationals

-On July 7, 2013 Hairston was traded to the Washington Nationals for minor league pitcher Ivan Pineyro.
+On July 7, 2013, Hairston was traded to the Washington Nationals for minor league pitcher Ivan Pineyro.
 Used mostly off the bench in 2013 with Washington, he did start in left field against most left-handed starters, spelling Bryce Harper or Denard Span.
 He finished July going 2–17 with no home runs, went 6–23 with one home run in August, and went 5–18 with one home run in September.
 In 85 games combined in 2013, he hit .191 with 10 home runs and 26 RBI in 157 at bats.

 Chicago White Sox

-On November 18, 2015, Hairston signed a minor league contract with the Chicago White Sox.
-He was released on March 31, 2016.
+On November 18, 2015, Hairston signed a minor league contract with the Chicago White Sox organization.
+He was released prior to the start of the season on March 31, 2016.

 Family

 Hairston comes from the biggest Major League Baseball family.
 He is the brother of Jerry Hairston Jr., the son of Jerry Hairston Sr., the nephew of Johnny Hairston, and the grandson of Sammy Hairston, a former Negro leaguer who later became the first African American player in Chicago White Sox history.
 The five Hairstons who have played in the majors set a record; in addition, Sam Hairston, Jr spent a year in the minors as part of the Chicago White Sox organization; Johnny Hairston had three sons, Johnny Jr Jeff and Jason who had brief minor league careers.
 Two other three-generation MLB families have four members each: the Boone family (Ray, Bob, Bret and Aaron) and the Bell family (Gus, Buddy, David, and Mike).
 Hairston is of Mexican descent on his mother's side.
 He and his wife, Jill, and sons, Landon and Dallas, reside in Gilbert, Arizona.